-NOTE: Allowable costs to support the administration of subgranting programs are limited to any or all of the following:
+NOTE: Allowable costs are limited to any or all of the following:

-- Salary support, full or partial, for one or more staff positions. - Fees/stipends for contractual personnel to support the services they provide for specific activities in support of your organization's day to day activities. - Facilities costs such as mortgage principal, rent, and utilities.

-- Costs associated with health and safety supplies for staff and/or visitors/audiences (e.g., personal protective equipment, cleaning supplies, hand sanitizer, etc.). - Costs associated with marketing, promotion, and applicant/grantee technical assistance.
+- Salary support, full or partial, for one or more staff positions. - Fees/stipends for artists and/or contractual personnel to support the services they provide for specific activities as part of organizational operations.
+(Artist fees/stipends should be related to work with tangible outcomes, such as performances, presentations, workshops, and/or the creation of artwork.
+This is considered a stipend to the artist for the work undertaken during the period of performance.)
+No such work may be undertaken independently of the organization receiving funds. - Facilities costs such as mortgage principal, rent, and utilities. - Costs associated with health and safety supplies for staff and/or visitors/audiences (e.g., personal protective equipment, cleaning supplies, hand sanitizer, etc.). - Marketing and promotion costs.